-I decided to make a cake for my mother-in-law’s birthday.
-It was going to be a hummingbird cake but then I remembered this stunning cake.
+I decided to make a cake for my mother-in-law’s birthday and I remembered seeing this stunning cake on TV.

 It’s from Lorraine Pascal’s TV series and book called “Baking Made Easy” and she made it with chocolate cigarillos around the outside.
 I looked for these in the supermarkets and couldn’t find them.
 When I looked them up on the internet they seemed very expensive so I decided I would probably never make this cake.
 Then I read the bit about using Cadbury’s chocolate fingers instead of cigarillos – a much more affordable alternative.